-The below table shows the underwriting performance from 2017.
-The increase in gross premiums and expenses incurred since 2017 reflects the continued growth of the business.
-Following the acquisition of Ellipse, net claims have increased significantly due to the lower levels of reinsurance on group business compared to individual.
+The below table shows the underwriting performance from 2019.
+The increase in gross premiums since 2019 reflects the continued growth of the business.
+Net claims have increased due to Covid-19 and the lower levels of reinsurance on group business compared to individual.